Cyborg-Network/cyborg-parachain/Local Testing.md

 - Location
 - Owner
 - Distance to the user

+Since the worker node retrieves the location of its public IP address when registering, we will only see one dot on the map (as all our nodes have the same public IP address).
+Here we will need to choose the `Manual` selection option and paste the owner account of the worker that we registered under `127.0.0.1` earlier, along with the ID `0`, as every accounts first worker has the ID `0`.
+We have to make sure that we select this worker, because `subxt`, the library we are using to submit transactions from the Cyborg Worker Node to the parachain will only allow us to make requests to a `ws` (non `wss`) endpoint if on localhost.
+That means on local testing only one of the workers we registered can communicate directly with Cyborg Connect, because they communicate on the same ports.
 ###### Selection of Additional Workers and Purchase of Compute Hours
 The page following the worker selection map allows the user to do two things:
 - Select additional workers: In case the task that the user wants to execute should run on mutliple workers.
 The worker that the user selected on the map is pre-selected, but additional nearby workers will be recommended